-In the Stockholders' Ordinary Meeting held on April 23, 2019, the following capital movements were agreed upon:
+In the Stockholders' Ordinary Meeting held on April 23, 2020, the following capital movements were agreed upon:

-- Carry out the transfer of net income 2018 to "Results from prior years" of \$1,116. - Increase in the legal reserve for 5% of the net income recorded in the 2018 consolidated financial statements. - A dividend distribution to shareholders for an amount of \$250, charged to the "Results from prior years" account.
+- Carry out the transfer of net income 2019 to "Results from prior years" of \$1,380. - Increase in the legal reserve for 5% of the net income recorded in the 2019 consolidated financial statements. - Decree of dividends to stockholders for an amount of \$70, with a charge to "Retained earnings" account from previous years before 2019 following the Commission's recommendation.

-As of December 31, 2019, 2018 and 2017, the reserve created to repurchase shares is composed as follows:
+As of December 31, 2020, 2019 and 2018, the reserve created to repurchase shares is composed as follows: